 Every language has a skill tree that maps out your course.
-You begin learning the basics; as you progress, the skills build on each other and become more complex.
-As a student successfully progresses through the tree, they unlock the next lessons and units.
-A student cannot advance unless they have completed the previous skills.
-The goal is to get through all skills in the tree.
-(And master a language!)
+You begin learning the basics; as you progress, the skills and levels build on each other and become more complex.
+As a student successfully progresses through individual skills, they can choose to advance within that skill set to graduate to another level or to select a different skill altogether.
+Though it was not always the case, students can now practice skills out of order.

-Teachers who use Duolingo for Schools are able to assign skills or XP goals to students to ensure consistent practice.
-However, Duolingo does not track the time a student spends practicing.
-The duration of time it takes a student to complete a skill depends on their understanding and mastery of the vocabulary.
+Teachers who use Duolingo for Schools are able to assign skills out of order as well.
+They can also assign XP goals to students to ensure consistent practice.
+However, Duolingo does not currently track the exact time a student spends practicing.
+The duration of time it takes a student to complete a skill depends on their understanding and mastery of the vocabulary; though it can be assumed that for many students and language learners, earning 20 XP on Duolingo can equate to approximately 10 minutes of work.

 For more information on how educators have used Duolingo for Schools in their classroom, visit the Learning Hub or download a PDF of the Duolingo for Schools: Guide for Leaders in Education.